CHICAGO - Flyers goalie Michael Leighton is convinced he will rebound from the Chicago Blackhawks' shellacking in the Stanley Cup Finals opener.

 "I'm just going to try not to think about what happened," Leighton said after Sunday's practice at the United Center.

 Coach Peter Laviolette had considered giving Brian Boucher the start Monday but decided to go with Leighton.
-Boucher, who is coming off two knee injuries and still is rounding back into form, replaced Leighton late in Saturday's second period and surrendered Tomas Kopecky's game-winning goal in the third period.
+Boucher, who is coming off two knee injuries and still is rounding back to form, replaced Leighton late in Saturday's second period and surrendered Tomas Kopecky's game-winning goal in the third period.

 Leighton and goalie coach Jeff Reese reviewed video of the Game 1 carnage on Sunday.